-To give your home a competitive edge when its time to sell, make sure it is in good physical condition.
-This not only makes your home more attractive and desirable, it also simplifies the negotiation process when the time comes for the buyers pre-purchase inspection.
+To give your home a competitive edge when it’s time to sell, make sure it is in good physical condition.
+This not only makes your home more attractive and desirable, but also simplifies the negotiation process when the time comes for the buyer’s pre-purchase inspection.
 According to home inspection experts, approximately half the resale homes in the market today have at least one significant defect.
 Routine maintenance is the best way to prevent major, costly problems from developing in the first place.
 If you have been putting off those repairs, now is the time to make them.

 1. CHECK THE MAJOR SYSTEMS

 After size, style, and location, a home buyer’s primary concern is the condition of the home’s basic structure and major mechanical systems.
 Most buyers do not want to invest a great deal of money correcting problems in such critical areas.